-- Avocado Oil Mayonniase - Gives the recipe an added creaminess.
+- Avocado Oil Mayonnaise - Gives the recipe an added creaminess.
 We made this recipe using avocado oil mayonnaise, but use any favorite mayonnaise (regular, low fat, keto, fat free) that you like.
-Vegans use a vegan mayonniase.
-Another popular mayo is Kewpie mayonnaise which is an asian style mayonnaise, that it uses all egg yolks instead of whole eggs.
+Vegans use vegan mayonnaise.
+Another popular mayo is Kewpie mayonnaise which is an Asian style mayonnaise, that it uses all egg yolks instead of whole eggs.
 It also contains rice wine vinegar and sugar.

 - Sugar Snap Peas - Gives this dish some sweetness and a very nice crunch.
 Clip the ends off, and if they seem to big, cut them in half.
 Snow peas can be substituted as well.

 - Avocado - Add a nice creamy texture.
 When selecting, make sure they're not too soft, but not too firm.
 Using a knife carefully, make a slit down the middle of the avocado all the way around lengthwise following the pit.
 Twist both halves until they pull apart and pop out the pit using a small pasta spoon. with that same spoon, scoop out the avocado and slices lengthwise into thin slices (1/8 inch thick).

 - Mango - Brings the sweet!
 When selecting, make sure they are not too soft, but not too firm.
 Skin the mango using a pairing knife as you would with a potato and then cut lengthwise 4 times around the pit.
 Dice into bite-size pieces.
 Feel free to substitute fresh berries.

 - Scallions - An overall staple in Asian cuisine and brings both savory notes, yet a crunch as a simple garnish.
 Make sure to pull out any bad pieces and chop them into 1/4 inch pieces.